Table of Contents

 Key anticipated results

-CIDA also continues to support the strengthening of Ghana's Ministry of Food and Agriculture by helping it be more effective in implementing the national food and agriculture sector development policy.
+Canada also continues to support efforts to the strengthen Ghana's Ministry of Food and Agriculture by helping it be more effective in implementing the national food and agriculture sector development policy.

 Key anticipated results